-In order to avoid the need to register separately with each national or regional office, WIPO administers a system of international registration of marks.
+To avoid the need to register separately with each national or regional office, WIPO administers a system of international registration of marks.
 This system is governed by two treaties, the Madrid Agreement Concerning the International Registration of Marks and the Madrid Protocol.
-A person who has a link (through nationality, domicile or establishment) with a country party to one or both of these treaties may, on the basis of a registration or application with the trademark office of that country, obtain an international registration having effect in some or all of the other countries of the Madrid Union.
+A person who has a link (through nationality, domicile, or establishment) with a country party to one or both of these treaties may be based on registration or application with the trademark office of that country, obtain an international registration affecting some or all of the other countries of the Madrid Union.
 At present, more than 60 countries are party to one or both of the agreements.

 Why should I go for trademark registration of my company name/trade name?

-Registrations of Company Names, Business Names or Domain Names do not provide ownership or a monopoly right in a name as do trademark registrations.
-In order to protect the brand name, trademark registration is strongly advised.
+Registrations of Company Names, Business Names, or Domain Names do not provide ownership or a monopoly right in a name as do trademark registrations.
+To protect the brand name, trademark registration is strongly advised.